scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase.md

 * You must create a Cosmos DB account with `Core(SQL)` API.
 * You must change Cosmos DB `Default consistency` to `Strong`.
+* You must use Capacity mode as `Provisioned throughput`.

 ### Procedures